sidra-api/plugin-rsa/README.md

 ## Prerequisites

 - Golang must be installed.
-- Sidra Api and Sidra Plugins Hub are properly configured.
+- Sidra Api is properly configured.
 - A valid RSA public key in PEM format is required.

 ## Environment Variables